Thursday, 31 December 2015

 As we left the national park at about 6 p.m. we passed lots of little villages surrounded by fields of banana trees - this is a cash crop in western Uganda.
 Groups of little children cheered and shouted as our bus went past.

 When we stopped for petrol on the way north we bought a bag of roasted bananas from some street vendors - there are nine types of banana in Uganda and one type is specifically for roasting.
 It would be ok to eat raw when it's very ripe but is better roasted.
-I quite liked it but the ht said that he prefers his bananas raw.
+I quite liked it but George said that he prefers his bananas raw.

 The journey home to Luwero was lengthy and not without incident.
 Four hours into the journey - and still south of Kampala - the bus developed a fault with the fuel pump and we had to stop.
 After a bit of a wait a mechanic appeared and examined the engine.
 Much discussion, footering and revving ensued.
 It turned out that the fuel pump was jammed with part of plastic bag (that had been used as a temporary fuel cap) that must have been sucked in during refuelling.
 The mechanic repaired it and after an hour or so we were off - but 15 minutes later the bus broke down again.
 It was another bit of plastic bag.
 After another hour's delay for more repairs we were finally on the way home.
-Everyone seemed to sleep on and off during the journey and I was certainly fast asleep for the last couple of hours, so when I woke up we were arriving at the house, much to my delight.
+Everyone slept on and off during the journey and I was certainly fast asleep for the last couple of hours, so when I woke up we were arriving at the house, much to my delight.
 It was now 4 a.m. so we had been travelling for 22 hours, of which about 13 were spent driving and 2 broken down!
 Deborah and Bush were very kindly waiting up to welcome us.
-All the pupils headed to bed straight away and the ht and I relaxed for five minutes with a wee cup of tea!
+All the pupils headed to bed straight away and George and I relaxed for five minutes with a wee cup of tea!

-11. Monday 12th October
+11. Uganda - Monday 12th October

 Today we set off early to Kampala, a journey that took us only two hours during the night when we arrived, but nearly three hours in the busier morning traffic today.
-We visited the DFID which is the British Government organisation that allocates the aid and development budget for certain countries that have a high level of poverty.
+We visited the DFID (Department for International Development) which is the British Government organisation that allocates the aid and development budget for certain countries that have a high level of poverty.
 It's not just about the poverty though; there are other factors that decide whether the country gets on the list for help, such as its historical and current relationship with Britain.
-This year Uganda gets £100 million out of a total budget of £1 billion (? not sure) which is less than 1% of UK spending.
+This year Uganda gets £100 million out of a total budget of £1 billion which is less than 1% of UK spending.
 We were given a very interesting presentation and then the pupils went into discussion groups and gave their suggestions.
 It was a really good exercise to highlight how complicated it is to tackle poverty; how to prioritise and how to get past government corruption.
 As a bonus the building was air conditioned and coffee and biscuits were provided!
 One of the pleasant young civil servants who gave us the talk looked at my brightly patterned trousers and asked "I see that you been to the market!" which I thought was very funny because I bought them in Tesco in Rutherglen!

 Then came the highlight of the day (for the pupils!) which was our eagerly awaited visit to Nandos, or as the pupils call it "A cheeky wee Nandos" Gabriel brought us to a fast food restaurant which he told us used to have a sign which said Nandos, although today the sign was gone and there was no mention of Nandos on the menu either.
 This didn't bother any of us at all as we tucked into very nice burgers and pizzas.
 There were 28 of us including all of us Scots, Gabriel, Robert, and ten Ugandan pupils, so the staff set us up a long trestle table outside at the front.
 Luckily it was also under a balcony because it started raining very heavily but we were nicely sheltered.
 Needless to say it was still very warm!
-In the trees opposite the building there were birds so large that until I saw them moving and flapping their wings, I honestly thought that they were inflatables put there as art or advertisements.This caused a great deal of amusement to the ht and Gabriel.
+In the trees opposite the building there were birds so large that until I saw them moving and flapping their wings, I honestly thought that they were inflatables put there as art or advertisements.This caused a great deal of amusement to George and Gabriel.
 It turned out that they were huge storks, one of which was sitting on its nest.
 When the others flew off they looked like pterodactyls.

 Next stop was shopping - we went to a craft market which consisted of about 30 little shops.
 We all had a fine old time buying souvenirs and comparing what we bought - the prices were already very cheap but Robert advised us that we were expected to haggle.
 I suspect that this probably just got us to what the shopkeepers wanted to charge us anyway!
 Less exciting for me was a subsequent visit to a sports shop to buy football strips, but the pupils loved it and assured me that they had got great bargains.